elba7r/system-v9/erpnext/docs/user/manual/en/setting-up/settings/naming-series.md

 transactions include Sales Invoices, Quotations etc. You make transactions against a number of master records.

-ERPNext allows you to make prefixes to your transactions, with each prefix forming its own series.
+Revalue ERP allows you to make prefixes to your transactions, with each prefix forming its own series.
 For example a series with prefix INV12 will have numbers INV120001, INV120002 and so on.